 50+ years later, researchers in the I/O Psychology field continue to gather evidence that demonstrates which tools are the best predictors of performance.
 Today, this research is applied in the workplace primarily through non-scalable and expensive consulting services – meaning this deep insight is often reserved for vetting executives of Fortune 500 companies.
 But the introduction of AI to the I/O field could change all that.

 AI offers scalable and efficient decision-making, so it’s no wonder that stretched HR & Talent professionals turn to AI to future-proof their talent processes and save resources.
 But not all AI is created equal; after all, the crux of AI is to mimic human decision-making – which can so often be unpredictive and biased.
 Plum’s Ultraviolet technology learns from the expertise of I/O Psychology selection methods proven to predict success and mitigate bias, such as problem-solving ability, social intelligence, and personality.

 Before, organizations could only gain access to the deep insight of I/O Psychology through time-consuming and often costly consulting services.
-Now, with Plum, the certainty of hiring science is available to all.
+Now, with Plum, the certainty of predictive selection data is available to all.